PandABlocks/PandABlocks-FPGA/docs/blocks/pcomp.rst

 Position matching
 -----------------
-The output pulse will be generated regardless of the direction of the POSN data
+The output pulse will be generated regardless of the direction of the INP data

 .. sequence_plot::
    :block: pcomp